mpassarella/arraylist/README.md

 # arraylist
 *ArrayList functions for C developers*
-This minimal projects is aimed to give a simple procedural interface to manage dinamically allocated arraylists in C
+This minimal projects is aimed to give a simple procedural interface to manage dynamically allocated arraylists in C
 ## Internal structure
 **Type** arrlist
 ### Properties